Reedmenow/reedmenow/README.md

 ## Description

-ReedMeNow is an application currently in development.
+ReedMeNow is an application currently in development, built and running on the **internet computer**.
 This app aims to provide an intuitive user experience for efficiently managing and sharing content.

 ## Features